ASecond-Order SpikingSSM for Wearables: Methods

 Unlike IM, the eigenvalues of \( M^{\text{IMEX}} \) lie near the unit circle, preserving oscillatory energy over long horizons.
-This makes IMEX especially suitable for modeling long sequences, where maintaining temporal structure is crucial.
+This makes IMEX especially suitable for modelling long sequences, where maintaining temporal structure is crucial.